bambys/dms-api/README.md

 2. schema.sql - creates tables + keys
 3. data.sql - insert data to DB tables

 The API is secured by Basic Auth plus BCrypt encryption - see src\main\java\com\petrbambas\rest\products\config\SecurityConfig.java.
-To get access to endpoints use petr as the username and Rolp4/47*-9 as the password (both data is saved in SecurityConfig too)
+To get access to endpoints use petr as the username and Rolp4/47*-9 as the password (both data is saved in SecurityConfig too).

 # Usage
-Via endpoints (see src\main\java\com\petrbambas\rest\products\controller) provides processing documents and protocols entities.
+Endpoints (see below or src\main\java\com\petrbambas\rest\products\controller) provide processing documents and protocols entities.
 CreatedAt and CreatedBy attritutes are generated automatically by API.
-Endpoints support CRUD operations (GET, POST, PUT, DELETE) following the requirements:
+Project contains tests classes too - controllers tests.
+All tests will pass when the enviroment is ready to use, some of tests uses references to id's from SQL scripts (PUT).
+Endpoints support CRUD operations following the requirements:

 ## HttpMethod.GET http://localhost:8080/api/documents